- Brand name

 Ask your pharmacist what to do with any tablets you have left over if your doctor tells you to stop taking them, or you find that the expiry date has passed.

-are pink, circular tablets engraved A/Fm on one side and 5 on the other.
-They are 9mm in diameter.
+PLENDIL ER 5mg - are round, pink, tablets marked "A" over "Fm" on one side and "5" on the other.

 All strengths are available in blister packs of 30 tablets.